-^{1.} Net Income is attributable to common shareholders and is after non-controlling interest, and dividends to preferred shareholders.

-Revenues, Net of Purchased Power is a non-GAAP financial measure.
-Non-GAAP financial measures do not have a standardized meaning under US GAAP, which is used to prepare the Company's financial statements and accordingly, these measures might not be comparable to similar financial measures presented by other entities.
-Additional disclosure for these non-GAAP financial measures are incorporated by reference herein and can be found under the section titled "Non-GAAP Financial Measures" in the Annual MD&A and the Interim MD&A available on SEDAR under the Company's profile at www.sedar.com.
+1. Net Income is attributable to common shareholders and is after non-controlling interest, and dividends to preferred shareholders which is used to prepare the Company's financial statements and accordingly, these measures might not be comparable to similar financial measures presented by other entities.
+Additional disclosure for these non-GAAP financial measures are incorporated by reference herein and can be found under the section titled "Non-GAAP Measures" in the Annual MD&A of Hydro One Limited for the year ended December 31, 2021 available on SEDAR under the company's profile at www.sedar.com